jsdotlua/jest-lua/docs/docs/SetupAndTeardown.md

 ## General Advice

 If a test is failing, one of the first things to check should be whether the test is failing when it's the only test that runs.
-To run only one test with Jest Roblox, temporarily change that `test` command to a `test.only`:
+To run only one test with Jest Lua, temporarily change that `test` command to a `test.only`:
 ```lua
 test.only('this will be the only test that runs', function()
 	expect(true).toBe(false)